-23. Overall the provisions of Article 25(2) have been transposed into domestic law in a vast majority of the States Parties.
+22. Overall the provisions of Article 25(2) have been transposed into domestic law in a vast majority of the States Parties.
 However, they were often not in a position to demonstrate the effective implementation of the provision in practice.
 Many States Parties responded that implementation could not be measured as no statistics were maintained on the topic, but the absence of statistics was in most cases not compensated by case studies.
 Some States Parties (Armenia, Malta, Montenegro and Romania) indicated they had not yet received any requests for sharing of confiscated property for the purposes of victim compensation or returning of such property to the legitimate owner; hence they were not in a position to demonstrate the application of the provision in practice.
-Other States Parties simply replied that they had not yet taken any measures in practice.
-Only eleven States Parties (Albania, Cyprus, France Hungary, Italy, Latvia, the Republic of Moldova, San Marino, Slovenia, Sweden and Turkey, i.e. 32% of all States Parties) provided a case example to demonstrate the effective implementation of the provision.
+Only twelve States Parties (Albania, Cyprus, France Hungary, Italy, Latvia, Monaco, the Republic of Moldova, San Marino, Slovenia, Sweden and Turkey, i.e. 35% of all States Parties) provided a case example to demonstrate the effective implementation of the provision.

-&lt;sup>4 In the table in Annex I.B, these countries are listed where either the legislation or the specification indicated the authorities' ability to share assets through agreements.
+4 In the table in Annex I.B, these countries are listed where either the legislation or the specification indicated the authorities' ability to share assets through agreements.

-&lt;sup>5 See Council Framework Decision 2006/783/JHA of 6 October 2006 on the application of the principle of mutual recognition to confiscation orders (https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX%3A32006F0783).
+5 See Council Framework Decision 2006/783/JHA of 6 October 2006 on the application of the principle of mutual recognition to confiscation orders (https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX%3A32006F0783).

-&lt;sup>6 Although various EU Member States did not elaborate in their submission on the question whether they had a legal basis for negotiating agreements on asset-sharing in place, their EU Membership may suppose an adequate transposition of the EU regulations which establish comparable requirements within the EU framework.
+6 Although various EU Member States did not elaborate in their submission on the question whether they had a legal basis for negotiating agreements on asset-sharing in place, their EU Membership may suppose an adequate transposition of the EU regulations which establish comparable requirements within the EU framework.

-- 24. In general, many States Parties provide for the possibility to conclude agreements or arrangements specifically devoted to asset sharing with other Parties, but this mostly occurs on a case-by-case or ad-hoc basis and not necessarily on the basis of Article 25(3).
+- 23. In general, many States Parties provide for the possibility to conclude agreements or arrangements specifically devoted to asset sharing with other Parties, but this mostly occurs on a case-by-case or ad-hoc basis and not necessarily on the basis of Article 25(3).
 The examples provided support this conclusion.
-Only four states (Portugal, the Russian Federation, Slovenia and Spain, i.e. 12% of all States Parties) reported about (on-going negotiations expected to result in) formal agreements with countries which are not States Parties to the Convention (e.g. Switzerland and the United States).
-However, they did not indicate whether such agreements were also being negotiated with the COP States Parties. - 25.
+Only five states (Monaco, Portugal, the Russian Federation, Slovenia and Spain, i.e. 14% of all States Parties) reported about (on-going negotiations expected to result in) formal agreements with countries which are not States Parties to the Convention (e.g. Switzerland and the United States).
+However, they did not indicate whether such agreements were also being negotiated with the COP States Parties. - 24.
 Most EU Member States mentioned their obligations with regard to the transposition of EU law into domestic legislation.
 Particularly relevant in this regard is Council Framework Decision 2006/783/JHA, which concerns the application of the principle of mutual recognition of confiscation orders.
 The scope of this Decision is limited to EU Member States only.
 In this regard the Convention provides a possibility to EU Member States, which are at the same time States Parties to the Convention) to conclude asset sharing agreements or arrangements outside of the EU framework.